-All medical records are properly documented as required by law, regulation, payer requirements and professional standards.
-Additionally, all billing records are accurate and detailed concerning the date and place of service, the identity of the patient and provider, the service provided and the corresponding professional charges.
+All medical records are properly documented as required by law, regulation, payer requirements, and professional Personal interests, such as financial investments and family standards.
+Additionally, all billing records are accurate and businesses, that could impact or appear to impact our detailed concerning the date and place of service, the USACS business decisions are called conflicts of interest. identity of the patient and provider, the service provided, We avoid actual or perceived conflicts of interest.
+We and the corresponding professional charges. do not accept gifts or other items of value exceeding the annual monetary gifts and business courtesy limit defined in USACS policies.
+All bribes, kickbacks, and other payments prohibited under federal or state laws or regulations are also prohibited by USACS policy.